Indian Ragas with Michael Harrison

 "For there is nothing in this world which can help one spiritually more than music.
 Meditation prepares, but music is the highest for touching perfection." – Hazrat Inayat Khan

 Musicians in any genre, working at any level from amateur to professional, are invited to join this welcoming community where we'll learn by doing.
 Join in with your voice or your instrument (and feel free to mute your own singing/playing) as Michael Harrison shares the Kirana lineage of Khayal singing he learned from his Gurus Pandit Pran Nath, Ustad Mashkoor Ali Khan, Terry Riley and La Monte Young.
 Together, we'll experience the basics of raga, from structural principles to the building blocks of basic rhythmic cycles, improvisation, and ways of combining raga with Western musical approaches.
-Elliot Cole, Sasha Bogdanowitsch, Rose Okada, Irene Kurka and Ina Filip will also teach weekly practice sessions to assist everyone in learning and practicing.
+In addition to the weekly class, weekly supplementary workshops and practice sessions on various topics and techniques will be shared by Sasha Bogdanowitsch, Rose Okada, LatifaNoor Elizabeth Anderson, Ina Filip, Irene Kurka and Raya Chatterjee.
 Come explore the beauty and the techniques of raga in this nurturing environment, and learn how these rich traditions can illuminate your own musical voice.

-5/28 (Tuesday) Sasha Bogdanowitsch: Merukhand, review of all Bandishes and Taans
+11/18: Sasha Bogdanowitsch: Review of all Bandishes & Merukhand

 About The Program